Employer of Record in the Philippines

 Filipino employees are entitled to severance pay under two main circumstances:

-1. Authorized causes: Termination due to reasons outside the employee’s control, such as business closures, retrenchment (redundancy), or force majeure (natural disasters).
+1. Authorized causes: Termination for reasons outside the employee’s control, such as business closures, retrenchment (redundancy), or force majeure (natural disasters).

 2. Just causes: Termination due to employee misconduct or violation of company policies, as defined by law.
 However, severance pay is still required in specific situations like illness or injury preventing job performance.